Protective Orders And Peace Orders

 If in doubt – or worried you won’t be put together enough to make a compelling case to the commissioner – you can always consult with a family lawyer to get your legal ducks in a row before filing.

-Can I Get An Interim or Temporary Protective Order Against Someone Living With Me In Maryland?
+Can I Get An Interim or Temporary Protective Order Against Someone Living With Me?

 Yes, you may get a protective order – interim, temporary, or final – against an individual currently living with you.